garcia-aitor/miniguard/README.md

 ## What this is not

 MiniGuard implements a small subset of what AdGuard does.
 It does not handle scriptlets, HTML filtering, extended CSS selectors, `$redirect` rules, stealth mode, or tracking protection.
 It processes one filter list instead of the dozens AdGuard maintains.
+The matching engine is a learning tool — in production, AdGuard uses [TSUrlFilter](https://github.com/AdguardTeam/tsurlfilter) directly.
 For actual privacy protection, use [AdGuard](https://adguard.com) or [uBlock Origin](https://github.com/gorhill/uBlock).

 ## References